jyturley/cooking/sides/README.md

 4. Season to taste with salt and pepper.
 Stir in parsley.
 Serve, drizzling with olive oil and sprinkling with Parmesan.

 ### Notes
+Version 2.0
+- Added Italian meatballs
+- Decreased chicken stock to 1.5qts

-Version 1.0
+Version 2.0
 - Switched out escarole with endieves.
 - Switched out barley with lentils
 - Increased amount of onions in mirepoix
-- Added Italian meatballs

 ### Resources
 - [Serious Eats](http://www.seriouseats.com/recipes/2013/11/hearty-escarole-barley-parmesan-soup-recipe.html)